devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0-FundamentalLabs/APIM-4.2.0-Fundamentals-Lab08_Sharing-Application/intro/intro.md

 WSO2 API Manager provides the facility for users to share their applications and subscriptions with a specific logical group or groups such as an organization.

+Default application sharing implementation is sharing the applications based on the 'organization' claim value of the user.
+This logic could be changed and implement your own application sharing logic by following the steps in the official <a href="https://apim.docs.wso2.com/en/4.2.0/consume/manage-application/sharing-applications/sharing-applications/">documentation</a>

 > **_NOTE:_** Please wait until the playground is ready to start the scenario.
 Usually it will take around 3 mins to load.